15A NCAC 02S .0102 DEFINITIONS

 (3) "Business" means "business" as defined in G.S.
 59-102.

-(5) "Closed container solvent transfer system" means a device or system specifically designed to fill a dry-cleaning machine with dry-cleaning solvent through a mechanical valve or sealed coupling in order to prevent spills or other loss of solvent liquids or vapors to the environment.
+(5) "Closed container solvent transfer system" means a device or system designed to fill a dry-cleaning machine with dry-cleaning solvent through a mechanical valve or sealed coupling in order to prevent spills or other loss of solvent liquids or vapors to the environment.

 (6) "Complete exposure pathway" means an exposure pathway where a chemical of concern has reached a receptor.